What are half-cut solar panels?

+It might seem weird that such a seemingly simple thing would make a better solar panel, but there are two ways that half-cut cells improve panel efficiency.
 This article will explain how half-cut cells work, but first let’s talk about conventional solar panels.

 Not all panels have 60 cells.
 For example, SunPower cuts their cells differently, and uses 96 small cells in their residential solar panels.
 There is also a trend toward larger solar cells, which has the potential to reduce manufacturing costs.

+The overall dimensions of a solar panel with half-cut cells is the same.
 The most noticable difference is a distinct line through the middle of the panel:

 This line exists because the panel is electrically wired into two separate halves that combine their electrical current.
 The reason for this is described later in this article.

-But if the hair dryer is on low power - that is, if you reduce the amount of current that the appliance is using - the wire doesn’t get quite as warm.
+But if the hair dryer is on low power - that is, if you reduce the amount of current that the appliance is using - the plug doesn’t get quite as warm.
 This is because with less current draw, the electrical resistance drops too.

 This is one reason why half-cut cells make more efficient panels.
-When a solar cell is half the size, it has half the surface area to collect light, and so it will generate only half the electricity of the original cell.
+When a solar cell is half the size, it has half the surface area to collect light, and so it will generate only half the current of the original cell.

 With the maximum electrical current cut in half, a half-cut cell has 25% less resistance than the original full-sized solar cell.

 Because the number of cells is doubled in a half-cut solar panel, if they were wired together in a conventional manner, the voltage would be doubled as well.
-(More high school science for you to remember!)

 The improved shade tolerance of a half-cut solar panel depends on where the shadow falls.
 If it falls in such a way that is covers both halves, the benefit is reduced.
 However, if the shadow covers only one half, the other half doesn’t experience any impact at all, approximately doubling the shade tolerance of the panel.

 There are hundreds of solar panel manufacturers globally, and many of them offer panels with half-cut cells.
-Here’s a partial list of solar companies popular in the North America market that have half-cut solar panels in their product lineup:
+Here’s a partial list of solar companies popular in the North American market that have half-cut solar panels in their product lineup:

 Compared to some other technologies used to increase solar cell efficiency, half-cut cells don’t rely on exotic materials, but a change in manufacturing process.
 While this does add complexity and expense, the large number of manufacturers offering half-cut panels suggest that the cost-benefit may be worth it.